 The retail co-payment is applied to each covered formulary prescription drug charge, which is shown in the Schedule of Benefits.
 The co-payment amount is not a covered charge under the Medical Plan, but does accumulate towards the Prescription Drug Out-of-Pocket Maximum.
 Formulary prescription coverage is available at any in-network retail pharmacy.
 The location of the in-network pharmacies is available through the Pharmacy Benefit Manager.
-Any one prescription is limited to a maximum of a 30-day supply.
+Any one prescription is limited to a maximum of a 30-day supply with the exception of the Retail 90 day program